 - Forgiving Dough: If you’re a beginner pie-maker, this dough is on your side.
 It’s less temperamental than all-butter crusts.

 - High Quality Lard: Look for leaf lard or rendered lard from a trusted butcher or brand.
-It makes all the difference.
+It makes all the difference in this pie crust recipe lard.

 - All Purpose Flour: The base structure of your dough.
 Stick to AP flour for the right balance of tenderness and strength.